Meet the Team at Arnot Heffernan Slobodian Law Office

 Brent P. Slobodian was admitted as a lawyer to the Law Society of Saskatchewan in 2009, following the completion of his law degree and B.A.
 (Hon.) in Political Studies from the University of Saskatchewan.
 Brent moved to Prince Albert in 2008 to complete his articles, remaining within the community and developing his practice at the firm he is now a partner with Randi Arnot and Daniel Heffernan.

 Brent has a practice primarily focused on criminal law litigation.
-He has appeared within the Provincial Court of Saskatchewan as well as at the Court of Queen’s Bench in numerous jurisdictions within the province.
+He has appeared within the Provincial Court of Saskatchewan as well as at the Court of King’s Bench in numerous jurisdictions within the province.
 Brent also maintains a general practice which includes family law, family services or child protection law, and wills and estates.

 Brent has been a member of the Trial Lawyers of Saskatchewan and the Collaborative Lawyers of Saskatchewan, receiving his training to become a collaborative lawyer in 2010, and is a member of the local Prince Albert Bar Association.